 Lawrence Kaplan (Williams College)

 Forensic science, the application of scientific principles to criminal and civil laws within a criminal justice system with the goal toward the establishment of guilt or innocence, has had an enormous impact on the definition and enforcement of the laws enacted to regulate society.
-This workshop introduced some of the specialized fields of forensic science and provided the fundamental principles of science and technology upon which they are based.
-Aspects of forensic science involving the examination of physical, chemical, and biological items of evidence were explored.
-This workshop provided the participants with an opportunity to develop a basic understanding of forensic science and to learn about the application of forensic science to essentially all aspects of undergraduate instruction in chemistry.
-In the laboratory component, participants gained sufficient experience to incorporate forensic experiments into undergraduate chemistry and/or biochemistry courses.
-The activities on each day included lecture, discussion, and laboratory exercises which included an analysis of evidence collected at various crime scenes.
+This workshop will introduce some of the specialized fields of forensic science and provide the fundamental principles of science and technology upon which they are based.
+Aspects of forensic science involving the examination of physical, chemical, and biological items of evidence will be explored.
+This workshop will provide the participants with an opportunity to develop a basic understanding of forensic science and to learn about the application of forensic science to essentially all aspects of undergraduate instruction in chemistry.
+In the laboratory component, participants gain sufficient experience to incorporate forensic experiments into undergraduate chemistry and/or biochemistry courses.
+The activities on each day include lecture, discussion, and laboratory exercises which include an analysis of evidence collected at various crime scenes.

 Trace Evidence.
-An appreciation was gained for the analysis of trace evidence including the refractive index of glass, differential staining of fibers and fabrics, development of fingerprints, and thin layer chromatographic (TLC) analysis of inks and other materials.
+An appreciation will be gained for the analysis of trace evidence including the refractive index of glass, differential staining of fibers and fabrics, development of fingerprints, and thin layer chromatographic (TLC) analysis of inks and other materials.

 |Day 5:||DNA Profiling.
 A continuation of the PCR profiling begun on Day 4 to complete the analysis of the samples to determine if they have a common origin.|